Martin Manulis: Early years

 Manulis attended public schools in Brooklyn and graduated from Manual Training High School in Park Slope.
 At age 16, Manulis enrolled at Columbia College, Columbia University, majoring in English literature with aspirations to become a journalist.
 While at Columbia, he became involved in a student theater production.
 After receiving a favorable review from Lucius Beebe, Manulis continued to perform in all-male varsity stage productions.
 For three years, he played leading female roles.
 He spent one summer while still in college performing in summer stock in Bar Harbor, Maine.
-In the spring of 1935, he played the lead role as a night club performer in Columbia's production of "Flair Flair, the Idol of Paree."
+In 1935, he played the lead role as a night club performer in Columbia's production of "Flair Flair, the Idol of Paree."

 Live theater

 Manulis graduated from Columbia in 1935 and began working as an assistant for Ben Boyer, the business manager for producer Max Gordon, at a salary of $25 a week.
 Manulis also produced summer stock at Bass Rocks in Gloucester, Massachusetts, in partnership with Henry Levin.
 They invited John C. Wilson, a producer who was then affiliated with Noël Coward, to attend one of their productions.
 Wilson attended the performance and hired Manulis to work in his Broadway office.
 While employed by Wilson, Manulis directed rehearsals of understudies and reviewed scripts.

 Manulis was married in 1939 to Katherine Bard, an actress and the daughter of Ralph Austin Bard, who served as Assistant Secretary of the Navy during World War II.
+The couple had three children.
 Also in 1939, he acted in a short-lived Broadway production of They Walked Alone with Elsa Lanchester.
-This was Manulis' last acting performance.
-He later joked that his character died at the end of Act II, and a critic panned his performance and suggested that the production could be improved if Manulis' character were killed instead at the end of Act I.
+This was Manulis's last acting performance.
+He later joked that his character died at the end of Act II, and a critic panned his performance and suggested that the production could be improved if Manulis's character were killed instead at the end of Act I.

 By 1940, Manulis was living on East 9th Street in Manhattan with his wife.
-Manulis was employed as a theater director, and his wife as a theater actress.
+He was a theater director and she was an actress.
 In June 1940, he was hired as a regular director at the Bass Rocks Theatre in Gloucester.

 In early 1942, after the United States entered World War II, Manulis served as a lieutenant in the U.S. Navy and was stationed in London, England, censoring mail for war sensitive information.
 He met and became friends with Noël Coward while stationed in London during the war.
 After the war, Manulis became associated with the Westport Country Playhouse in Connecticut.
 He was the managing director at Westport for the summers from 1946 through 1950.
 By 1950, he had developed a reputation as the "superb manager-director" of the Westport Playhouse.

-Manulis' stage productions in the post-war years include the following:
+Manulis's stage productions in the post-war years include the following: